-The 15kg (33lb) weight I lost above is secondary to the effortless 1.5 to 2.5kg (3.5 to 5.5lb) monthly weight loss system I found in the final 3 months of those 12 months, a system so simple, effective and sustainable, it's basically a modern day version of William's 4 meals a day, carbs included Banting diet.
+The 15kg (33lb) weight I lost above is secondary to the effortless 1.5 to 2.5kg (3.5 to 5.5lb) monthly weight loss system I found in the final 3 months of those 12 months, a system so simple, effective and sustainable, it's basically a modern day version of William's 4 meals a day, (carbs included) Banting diet.

 William first wrote his book Letter on Corpulence in May, 1863, he initially gave it away to anyone who wanted help reducing their weight, William paid for the printing costs himself until the demand for his book became too great.

 I've now simplified William's book into an easy 5-10 minute read below, the third edition, simply read the underlined comments and phrases, I found them extremely valuable.
 I've also written 'today words' next to old words not used anymore, see William's 12 Month Weight Loss Timeline outlined on page 29, I've converted his weight, recorded in lb, into kg too, download a pdf copy here.

-This photo below is my Dad, (Syd) who like William, struggled with his weight for a lot of his life too, but where William found a solution to his weight problem in his 60's, my Dad didn't, he had a heart attack and died when he was 57, in 2002, my Banting work is all about prevention.
+Like William, Dad struggled with his weight for a lot of his life too, but where William found a solution to his weight problem in his 60's, my Dad didn't, he had a heart attack and died when he was 57, in 2002, my Banting work is all about prevention.

 I'm writing a follow up to William's book, it's called The True Banting Diet, the public have been mislead about how William lost his excess weight.